Sherburn in Elmet Community Trust

-If a volunteer has a grievance he or she should discuss it informally with their Team Leader in the first instance in order to settle the grievance if possible.
+If an individual Employee or Volunteer has a grievance he or she should discuss it informally with their Line Manager or Team Leader in the first instance in order to settle the grievance if possible.
 Similarly a Team Leader should raise the matter with one of the Volunteer Managers.

-1. The Volunteer can escalate the matter by putting their grievance in writing to the Volunteer Manager who will again attempt to resolve the issue.
+1. The individual can escalate the matter by putting their grievance in writing to the Line Manager, Volunteer Manager or Community Centre Manger(CCM) as appropriate, who will again attempt to resolve the issue.
 This written statement should include the reasons for their grievance, suggestions for how it could be resolved and the desired outcome.

-2. If necessary, the Volunteer Manager will invite the employee to a meeting to discuss the grievance.
-The employee will be informed of their right to be accompanied by a companion of their choosing.
-During the meeting the employee will be allowed to explain their grievance and how they think it should be resolved.
+2. If necessary, the Line/Volunteer Manager/CCM will invite the employee/volunteer to a meeting to discuss the grievance.
+The individual will be informed of their right to be accompanied by a companion of their choosing.
+During the meeting the individual will be allowed to explain their grievance and how they think it should be resolved.
 If needed the meeting may be adjourned for any investigation that may be necessary.

-3. After investigating and considering all the facts raised in the grievance meeting, the Volunteer Manager will inform the Volunteer in writing of the decision, and of the right to appeal and the time scales in which to do so.
+3. After investigating and considering all the facts raised in the grievance meeting, the Line/Volunteer Manager/CCM will inform the individual in writing of the decision, and of the right to appeal and the time scales in which to do so.

-If the employee is not satisfied with the Volunteer Manager’s response, he or she may appeal against the decision in writing, to the Chair of the Library Management Group.
+If the individual is not satisfied with the response, he or she may appeal against the decision in writing, to the Trustee responsible for Human Resources, Mr Les Wake.